Non-Law Degree Route

 THE TRAINEE SOLICITOR PROCESs

 The underlying principle of the professional education of a solicitor is that it involves a combination of practical in-office training and formal academic instruction.
 The solicitor training runs for two-years from the Date of Commencement.
 This is the uniform date at which all trainees will commence their training.
-The date is typically in September in the January before the trainees commence at the IPLS, but is updated each year and applicants should refer to the registration pack for details.
+The date is typically the first Monday in September, but is updated each year and applicants should refer to the registration papers for confirmation.

 - September - December: Trainee in-office with their Master;